Ultimate Idaho Wedding Planning Checklist (Update 2026)

 The Day Before

-Steam your wedding dress, your veil, the bridesmaids’ dresses, the groomsmen’s suits, your groom’s tuxedo, and any other friend/family member’s clothes.
+Steam the wedding dress, the veil, the bridal party’s dresses suits, the tuxedo/suit, and any other friend/family member’s clothes.
 Doing this the night before ensures a stress-free wedding day.

 Spa time with your crew!
 Everyone gets mani/pedis!